 The Hudson step-downs offered unparalleled passenger comfort, both in terms of interior space and ride comfort.

 The only place they were somewhat outdated was under that long hood.
 Both the all new 262 cube six (121hp) and the recycled 254 straight eight (128hp) were flathead designs, just a year away from Oldsmobile and Cadillac unleashing the horsepower war with modern overhead valve V8s.
-Although more than capable for motoring needs at the time (and remarkably competitive with more powerful competitors, namely the Buick Fireball Eight), the lack of ability to heighten compression ratios or allow for better breathing lead to Dead end #1
+Although more than capable for motoring needs at the time (and remarkably competitive with more powerful competitors, namely the Buick Fireball Eight), the lack of ability to heighten compression ratios or allow for better breathing led to Dead end #1

 Dead end #2 was the fact that noir fastback styling was giving away rapidly to the open and airy Hardtop Coupe look.
 The Step Down body proved pretty hard to modify into chasing new trends, and only significantly jumped into a 1950s milieu for its last year on the market, 1954.

-Even then, with an adoption of a one piece windshield and some jumbled cues from contemporary Fords, Oldsmobile and Hudson’s own Jet, at the same time the Step Down lost it’s individuality and dated itself all in one swoop.
+Even then, with an adoption of a one piece windshield and some jumbled cues from contemporary Fords, Oldsmobile and Hudson’s own Jet, at the same time the Step Down lost its individuality and dated itself all in one swoop.

-But before the sad end, There were a series of brilliant last gasps starting in 1951.
+But before the sad end, there were a series of brilliant last gasps starting in 1951.
 The Hornet model, debuting a stroked version of the flathead six, now with 308 cubic inches and 145hp in standard tune, debuted at the same price point as the Commodore Eight.
 With mild tweaking and some barely disguised racing engine parts the big six could be coaxed to deliver some very overhead valve V8-like performance.

 While the base 308 was good for high 13 second 0-60 runs and a top speed of nearly 100mph, the various forms of the Twin H set up decidedly spiced things up quite a bit.
 The Twin H set up became standard on Hornets in 1952 (the year of our photo car) bringing 160, then 170 horsepower, on par with a variety of early 1950s V8s, from the original Rocket 303, to the DeSoto mini-Hemi 276 V8.